Copyright © Karl Dahlke, 2022

 If the battery is rechargeable, then replenish its charge, thus pouring energy back into it - and its mass increases by 20 picograms, back to its original mass.
 The atoms inside have been pushed back into their original configuration, and the arrangement of those same atoms, collectively, has more chemical energy, and more mass.

 To illustrate, imagine a pile of red lego blocks and a pile of white lego blocks.
 When the red blocks are on top the battery is charged, and contains chemical energy.
 Red blocks fall to the bottom as the battery generates electricity, and eventually all the red blocks are on the bottom and the battery is drained.
 It has less energy, and the collection of blocks is 20 picograms lighter.
-It's the same blocks, just rearranged, and somehow the collection is lighter because its energy is spent.
-Put the energy back, by recharging the battery, and the red blocks move back to the top, and 20 picograms of mass reappear.
+It's the same blocks, just rearranged, yet somehow the collection is lighter because its energy is spent.
+Put the energy back, by recharging the battery, and the red blocks move back to the top, and 20 picograms of mass magically reappear.